-The navy grog has roots in the 1700s with British sailors though it was not until the drink was brought into the tiki cocktail scene that it became legendary.
-It's very complex, but that's the way things go in the tiki bar.
+The navy grog has roots in the 1700s with British sailors though it was not until the drink was brought into the rum and fruit cocktail scene that it became legendary.
+It's very complex.

 Just like other cocktails from this genre, there are many recipes for the navy grog floating around.
 No one can agree on the ingredients except that there should be rum and lots of it.

 Most recipes combine two or three styles of rum and the majority include grapefruit juice as the primary fruit.
 No matter how you mix it up, this is one fantastic drink you won't soon forget.